bsn-si/ocex-cli/README.md

 ```

 #### Update
-You can update contract alias name and address - but its dangerous operation, because required coupons may not published for another contract instance.
+You can update contract alias name and address.
+This should be done with care as history and registered coupons are not transferred to the new contract.

 ``` bash
 ➜  ~ ocex-cli contract update SampleContract --name=MyContract